KilLo445/NFSPatcher/patcher/hp2/README.md

 # Need for Speed: Hot Pursuit 2

+## GUI

+Need for Speed: Hot Pursuit 2 is now supported, I have made a program for it specificly to patch.
+It can be found [here]().

+## Batch

 ### Why can this not be automatic?

 Hot Pursuit 2 does not require any patches like UG, UG2, MW, or Carbon do, it requires copying files from the disc, and getting the widescreen fix.